huggingface/datasets/datasets/deal_or_no_dialog/README.md

 ### Dataset Summary

-A large dataset of human-human negotiations on a multi-issue bargaining task, where agents who cannot observe each other’s reward functions must reach anagreement (o a deal) via natural language dialogue.
+A large dataset of human-human negotiations on a multi-issue bargaining task, where agents who cannot observe each other’s reward functions must reach an agreement (or a deal) via natural language dialogue.

 ### Supported Tasks and Leaderboards